albertattard/spring-boot-camp/docs/03-actuator/02-health.md

 }
 ```

 Our new health indicator requires a [`RestTemplate`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html), which is used to retrieve the list of astronauts currently in space and map the received JSON response into a Java object.
-Spring boot does not provide us with a `RestTemplate`.
+Spring Boot does not provide us with a `RestTemplate`.
 Instead, Spring provides us with a builder of type [`RestTemplateBuilder`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/web/client/RestTemplateBuilder.html) and we need to create one from it.

 ```java
   public AstronautsCountHealthIndicator( final RestTemplateBuilder builder ){